OpenEVSE/openevse_esp32_firmware/readme.md

   - Grid Import (positive Import / Negative export*): `emon/emonpi/power1`
   - Solar PV generation (always postive): `emon/emonpi/power2`

-**NoteL 'Grid' feed should include the power consumed by the EVSEE**
+**Note: 'Grid' feed should include the power consumed by the EVSE**

 **CT sensor can be physically reversed on the cable to invert the reading.*